-Editor’s Note: Today marks the annual “Spread the Word to End the Word” awareness day, a national advocacy effort to eradicate the word “retard” from our collective vocabulary.
+Editor’s Note: March marks the annual “Spread the Word to End the Word” awareness day, a national advocacy effort to eradicate the word “retard” from our collective vocabulary.
 This post, written by Chambana mom Amy Armstrong, is a powerful reminder that there are people behind that hurtful label.
-We first ran it last year, but it still packs the same punch as last time.
 And sadly, this campaign is needed now more than ever.

 Amy’s daughter, Larkin, is the inspiration for Larkin’s Place at the YMCA.

-Larkin is now 7 years old and her health has been stable since 2009.
-Amy and Andy Armstrong live in Champaign and have also have a son, now 17, and 3-year-old twin girls.
+Larkin is now 10 years old and her health has been stable since 2009.
+Amy and Andy Armstrong live in Champaign and have also have an adult son and 5-year-old twin girls.
 Read more about the Armstrong family’s journey at Amy’s blog, www.momologist.com

 By Amy Armstrong